ravinly/ProtectEye/README.md

-Protect Eye
+Protect Eye --
-This project displays a pop-up when the user is in close proximity with the scrren being used
+This project displays a pop-up when the user is in close proximity with the screen being used